Forskolin Review - Does This Ingredient Work? Are conflicting reviews and lack of results deal breakers?

 We boiled down hundreds of user comments about forskolin into this helpful FAQ.

-Some potential forskolin side effects include flushing, low blood pressure, restlessness, coughing and throat irritation, according to customers.
+Fors, shortened after forskolin, some potential side effects include flushing, low blood pressure, restlessness, coughing and throat irritation, according to customers.

 What are the ingredients in forskolin?

 Forskolin is the chemical found in Plectranthus Barbatus, often referred to as coleus forskholii.